When & How to Switch Car Insurance Companies: Complete Guide for 2026

 Credit's Impact on Insurance Premiums

-States that ban credit-based insurance scoring: California, Hawaii, Massachusetts, and Michigan prohibit insurers from using credit in auto insurance pricing.
-If you live in one of these states, your credit score won't affect your rates regardless of your history.
-Learn more about how to get car insurance quotes that reflect your actual risk factors.
+Improving your credit by just one tier saves an average of 17%, or about $355 per year.
+Note that California, Hawaii, Massachusetts, and Michigan fully prohibit insurers from using credit in auto insurance pricing.
+If you live in one of these states, credit scoring won't affect your rates.
+Learn how to get car insurance quotes that accurately reflect your actual risk factors in your state.

 Common Mistakes to Avoid When Switching